Everything New

 Mandu, 1611

-Jahangir loved to visit Mandu and Orrccha during his princely times.
+Jahangir loved to visit Mandu and Orchha during his princely times.
 The forestland, rugged plateau tops with beautiful sunrises and sunsets, the lakes, everything about the place touched his heart.
 It wasn’t so frequent these days that he visited the places, with Pervez and sometimes Khurram stationed at Burhanpur to look into the matters of the area.
-But the moment Nur Mahal agreed to marry him he had made up his mind to spend a good few days at Mandu, away from the politics of the harem, with his beloved, sharing his love for the place with her.
+But the moment Nur Mahal agreed to marry him, he had made up his mind to spend a good few days at Mandu, away from the politics of the harem, with his beloved, sharing his love for the place with her.
 They had always enjoyed participating in each other’s hobbies.
-She, in his hunting stories, fascinations with animals and birds and he in her poetry.
-Mehr Un Nisa was skilfully trained in hunting as well as far as he had heard from Asaf Khan.
+She, in his hunting stories, has a fascination with animals and birds and he, in her poetry.
+Mehr Un Nisa was skilfully trained in hunting, as far as he had heard from Asaf Khan.
 The only people accompanying them were the royal cook, his own guards and Nur Mahal’s newly appointed personal eunuch, Hoshiyar Khan, alongside a few hunting elephants, dogs, horses, caravans and of course his favourite pet antelopes.

 Nur Mahal caught a glimpse of the magnificent yet simple palaces from the procession as they almost reached the fort.
 It was decided that they would rest for a day before going on a hunt.
 Hoshiyar Khan had led her to a big airy chamber, decorated befitting of her first royal arrival.
-Nur Mahal smiled impressed.
+Nur Mahal smiled, impressed.
 Jahangir had hugged her and taken her to leave, promising to meet her again at lunch and spend the rest of the day with her.
-As soon as the curtains were drawn and doors shut in her chambers with the few appointed handmaids waiting for her instructions she took off the heavy Turkish hat, with studded gems from her head, and looked relieved.
-The handmaids helped her undo the rest of the heavy jewellery she had set out from Agra in.
+As soon as the curtains were drawn and doors shut in her chambers with the few appointed handmaids waiting for her instructions, she took off the heavy Turkish hat with studded gems from her head and looked relieved.
+The handmaids helped her undo the rest of the heavy jewellery she had set out from Agra.
 They needed to be worn at Agra, at any cost.
 It showed her status and symbolised her importance to the emperor.
 Here, nobody would care.
 The thought of Agra took her back to her last conversation with Ladli Begum and ached her heart.

 “I will be back soon.
 The Padshah ordered…” Nur Mahal had reasoned.